data-miner00/book/contents/programming/latex-cheetsheet.md

 The `\textwidth` indicates the width allowed to display the text on the document.
 There is no need to specify the height attribute though as the compiler will maintain the aspect ratio of the image.

-However, we can explicitly speficy the height as such.
+However, we can explicitly specify the height as such.

 ```tex
 \includegraphics[width=5cm, height=6cm]{My_image.png}
 ```

-> Tip: Always speficy the image smaller so that it is as close to the text as possible.
+> Tip: Always specify the image smaller so that it is as close to the text as possible.

 ### Positioning Image